Pre-application planning advice for developers

 What advice can I expect to receive?

-The advice given will depend on the complexity and nature of the proposed development but could include:
+The advice given will depend on the type of pre-application enquiry, the complexity and nature of the proposed development.
+It could include:

 - relevant planning policies - an assessment as to whether the proposal complies with local, regional and national policies